 Bike Shorts is published weekly.
-You are very welcome to suggest photos, cartoons, stories, events, links, etc. Just send your info to bikeshorts(at)knbc.ca
+You are very welcome to suggest photos, cartoons, stories, events, links, buy drinks for the executive, etc. Just send your info to bikeshorts(knbc.ca

 Changes in the tour schedule may occur at short notice.
 Please check the Club Calendar on the website, as well as your email, prior to heading to a start location.
 Cancellations and additions will be reflected on the calendar, as soon as the Tour Director or Assistant Tour Director is notified.
 Additionally, if a ride gets cancelled or changed, you will be notified by email.

 Tour leaders are reminded to contact the Tour Director at: firstname.lastname@example.org if any changes are required to their ride.

 Full details on all rides can be found on the KNBC Club Calendar of rides and events on the KNBC website.
 The KNBC Calendar, containing the most up to date info on your rides, is located at https://knbc.ca/page-18460

 2. Tour Director News - KNBC – KTC?
 Is it over?

 Yes, our long relationship with KTC may be coming to an end.
 We still love KTC, but our love is unrequited.
 They are threatening to tow us away.
 So we are going to be trying out some other start locations and see which we think are best.
 We can still meet to start rides at KTC, but park elsewhere first.
 Some places we might think of parking, when starting at KTC, are: Neighbourhood streets